- Affiliate links are versatile enough to be used by enormous businesses such as Amazon as well as small mom and pop stores.

 If you spend a lot of time on social media, especially Instagram, you have more than likely seen, or even shopped through, an affiliate link.
-When an influencer talks about a product and says "swipe up for link," they are referring to an affiliate link.
-When you click on that and purchase a product, the influencer gets a kickback.
-It's usually a mutually beneficial relationship, because the company gets more traffic and customers, and the influencer gets a part of those sales.
-It's a great way for bloggers and Instagram influencers to actually make money.
+When an influencer talks about a product and says “swipe up for link,” they are referring to an affiliate link.
+When you click on it and purchase a product, the influencer gets a return.
+It’s usually a mutually beneficial relationship, because the company gets more traffic and customers, and the influencer gets a part of those sales.
+It’s a great way for bloggers and Instagram influencers to actually make money.

-But what do small businesses need to know about affiliate programs?
+While affiliate links can be a low-cost way for businesses to introduce their products to valuable new audiences, developing an effective affiliate program takes time and effort.
+So what do small businesses need to know about affiliate programs?
 Industry experts lent their advice to Business News Daily.

 What is an affiliate link?

 An affiliate link is a URL that a publisher (affiliate) uses to send traffic to a retailer’s website.
 An affiliate is a web publisher that drives traffic to an online retailer in exchange for a commission on each sale, according to Amit Khera, head of marketing at Gen 3 Marketing.

 These trackable links allow brands to see which publisher partners are driving consumer traffic and sales back to the brand’s own e-commerce site, said Danny Kourianos, head of strategic partnership ads with online marketplace eBay.

 “Affiliate marketing is an incredibly effective marketing channel that enables businesses, including small businesses, to leverage affiliates to reach and engage in-market shoppers [with] a brand [they] may not otherwise connect with,” Kourianos said.